bmuller/fastimage/README.markdown

 Type: gif
 ```

-Right now, sizes can be deduced from gif / jpg / png.
+Right now, sizes can be deduced from webp / gif / jpg / png.
 Additionally, it can detect the type (but not size) of bmp / tiff.